 The easiest way to find out your local IP address is to type the following command

 Which will show you output similar to the below

 Screenshot above shows the local IP address of eth0, which means that my Raspberry is connected via an ethernet cable to my router and the local IP address is 192.168.0.129

-If you have more than one connection method, like Pi 4B has – both ethernet port and Wi-Fi.
-All methods that are active will be listed, even if not connected.
+If you have more than one connection method, like Pi 4B has, both ethernet port and Wi-Fi, then all methods that are active will be listed, even if they are not used at the moment.
 You will simply see a connection that is not active, but ready.

 - eth0 – cable connection

 - lo – local connection, ignore for now

 Default apt search functionality is not that great.
 With xapian indexing you can extend the search functionality.

 Rebuild your package repository and update xapian index with